Updated March 20th, 2019

 - Great way to start real estate investing

-The benefits list is a bit smaller than the drawbacks, but they can easily even each other out with the right tenants.
+The benefits list is a bit smaller than the drawbacks, but they can easily cancel each other out with the right tenants.

 Real Estate Taxes

 One of the major things to consider when renting out your home is the tax implications.
-Owning a home comes with tax credits, but if you have a mortgage that is larger than your allowable credits, you could end up paying quite a bit in taxes.
+Owning a home provides you tax credits, but if you have a mortgage that is larger than your allowable credits, you could end up paying quite a bit in taxes.